RachelFoare/Pangenome-construction-using-VG/README.md

 #SBATCH --account=OD-012345
 ```

-# Creating a Pangenome on the HPC
 Let's start with writting a complete .sh file that the HPC will be able to run.

-It can be useful to use 2 jobscripts, since all the vcfs need to run in the same singularity container.
-Let's write a script that will write another script containing the commands needed to run vg in singularity.
 Open a note pad, e.g. ```micro```.
 In the notepad, specify the resources needed for the job (i.e. job name, wall time, nodes, number of tasks, cpu, RAM, etc).